 Andrea was elected to the Board effective November 2017 and her term ends in November 2019.

-Robert (ICD.D) is a member of the Institute of Corporate Directors; a Canadian FinTech executive; Chair of PortsToronto, including Billy Bishop Toronto City Airport with a board composed of federal, provincial and municipal appointees; and a director of Northern Trust Company Canada.
+Robert (ICD.D) is a member of the Institute of Corporate Directors; a Canadian Financial Technology executive; Chair of PortsToronto, including Billy Bishop Toronto City Airport with a board composed of federal, provincial and municipal appointees; Chair of Northern Trust Company Canada; and a Board Director of Metrolinx, serving on the Capital Oversight Committee.
 Robert was previously the managing director of the Alternative Investments Division at State Street.
 From 1992 to 1999 he served as a senior advisor to members of the Senate Committee on Banking, Trade and Commerce.

 Robert was re-elected to the Board effective November 2018 and his term ends in October 2021.

 Rajesh has over 23 years of experience in financial services, specifically in corporate and investment banking products, trade and export finance, and client coverage.
 He is currently providing financing and business strategy advice to Canadian corporates and SMEs, and strategic advice to government sector clients.
 Rajesh was formerly senior vice-president at Export Development Canada and previously worked with Ontario Hydro International.

 Rajesh was elected to the Board effective November 2017 and his term ends in November 2019.